HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 The most common application of LTR is search engine ranking.

 ![workflow](images/workflow.png)

-There are Pointwise, Pairwise and Listwide LTR.

 ## LTR Models

+The LTR models can be categorized as Pointwise, Pairwise and Listwise.

 ### A. RankNet